plmercereau/graphql-query-schema/notes.md

     - `client.mutation.insertUser({ select: true })`
   - [ ] non-nullable arguments should be required, for instance this should fail:
     - `client.mutation.insertUser({ variables: { email: 'bob' }})` // `locale` is missing
-- [x] Urql PR / typescript codegen PR ? or we create our own plugin
-- [ ] Enums: get rid of `enumType` now the schema is available on runtime
-  - [x] change the typings to allow the list of values e.g. `'essay'` instead of `Categories_Enum.Essay`?
-  - [ ] detect it's an enum when generating the query
 - [ ] Check and complete unions
 - [ ] Use the introspection schema to
   - [x] find the query roots
   - [ ] find the argument types
-- [x] GraphQL codegen plugin
-  - [x] instrospection `as const`
-  - [x] get rid of the classes config, and prefer interfaces

 ## Done